Rwash70/se_project_express/README.md

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

-# Solunaverse Lab App
+# Solunaverse Project

-The **Solunaverse Lab App** is a secure, scalable web application hosted on [solunaverse.com](https://solunaverse.com).
-This application offers an interactive lab environment and is built to support modern deployments using NGINX, Node.js, and security best practices.
+The Solunaverse is a secure, scalable web application hosted on [solunaverse.com](https://solunaverse.com).
+This application offers an interactive environment and is built to support modern deployments using NGINX, Node.js, and security best practices.

 ---